 Traffic Forecasting, volumes 1 thru 3.
 A Training course to accompany the release of the manuals is

 replace the 2007 Certified Traffic Manual.
-Volume 3 is still in
+Links to the

 draft versions of the volumes are below: